 Mean Bias Conditional on

 Figure S-3 shows mean bias across θ for each MST design averaged across routing error conditions.
 MSTs of all conditions performed equally well near the center of the θ scale for θ between 1.0 and 1.0, as their mean biases were all close to 0, but varied across θ levels.
-However, the MSTs tended to underestimate at low θ levels and overestimate at θ levels above the center of the θ scale— the exception being the tests that were administered using the PI-NC cutscore, which showed substantial error at lower positive levels of due to simulee guessing influencing the NC scores.
-On the positive end of θ, higher levels of bias occurred at θ = 1.5 and above for MI and PI- cutscores, with the values of bias in that region generally higher than those observed for negative θs.
-The underestimation and overestimation were larger for 1-3-3 MSTs than 1-3-4 MSTs, also for MSTs that had more items in the earlier stages than MSTs that had more items in the later stages (“increasing”).
+However, the MSTs tended to underestimate at low θ levels and overestimate at θ levels above the center of the θ scale— the exception being the tests that were administered using the PI-NC cutscore (Figures S-3e and S-3f), which showed substantial error at lower positive levels of due to simulee guessing influencing the NC scores.
+On the positive end of θ, higher levels of bias occurred at θ = 1.5 and above for MI and PI- cutscores (Figure S-3a, S-3b, S-3c, S-3d), with the values of bias in that region generally higher than those observed for negative θs.
+The underestimation and overestimation were larger for 1-3-3 MSTs than 1-3-4 MSTs (Figures S-3a, S-3c, S-3e and S-3b, S-3d, S-3f), also for MSTs that had more items in the earlier stages than MSTs that had more items in the later stages (“increasing”).
 There was no general effect of assembly priority.

 The results of conditional mean bias grouped by the number of routing errors are shown in Figure S-4.
 The results show considerable bias in the θs for MSTs across a relatively wide range of θ, especially for simulees with routing errors.
 Interestingly, the underestimation at low θs and overestimation at high θs occurred only for simulees with no misrouting (solid lines).
 Simulees with one or two misroutings generally displayed the opposite trend (dashed lines), noting some instability in the estimates due to the previously noted small number of misrouting errors at more extreme levels of .
 This explains the zero bias near the center of the θ scales in Figure S-3—the positive and negative estimation errors canceled each other, resulting in near zero bias when the biases of simulees with different numbers of misroutings were averaged.
 For both the 1-3-3 and 1-3-4 designs using MI and PI- routing (Figure S-4a, S-4b, S-4c, S-4d), bias for simulees with two misroutings (dotted line) was generally higher than for those with a single misrouting (dashed line), but was concentrated more toward the center of the θ scale.
-For the test that used the PI-NC routing (Figure S-4e, S-4f), the same pattern was not evident, possibly due to the small number of routing errors in the extremes for the 1-3-3 (Figure S-4e) single routing errors (dashed line) in the 1-3-4 (Figure S-4f).
+For the test that used the PI-NC routing (Figure S-4e, S-4f), the same pattern was not evident, possibly due to the small number of routing errors in the extremes for the 1-3-3 and 1-3-4 (Figure S-4e and S-4f) for simulees with single routing errors (dashed line).

 RMSE Conditional on